PereViader/ManualDi/README.md

 Doing such a thing is useful to provide a facade to the systems created.

-Use the appropiate type depending on how you want to structure your application:
+Use the appropriate type depending on how you want to structure your application:
 - `MonoBehaviourSubordinateEntryPoint<TData>`
 - `MonoBehaviourSubordinateEntryPoint<TData, TContext>`
 - `ScriptableObjectSubordinateEntryPoint<TData>`